After stop and frisk, the NYPD takes a new approach to crime

 City Council Member Donovan Richards, who was born and raised in the Queens neighborhood he represents, says the NCO program is a start.

-“You can really start to see the change now, but there's still a whole lot more work that has to be done,” said Donovan.
+“You can really start to see the change now, but there's still a whole lot more work that has to be done,” said Richards.

 He said, “At that time I had no idea that you shouldn't go into your pockets, because weapons were drawn on us.
 And that is an experience I will never forget.”